 Chocolate Crinkle Cookies

-- 4 ounces unsweetened chocolate, chopped
+- 4 oz unsweetened chocolate, chopped

-- 4 tablespoons unsalted butter
+- 4 tbsp unsalted butter

 - 1 cup all-purpose flour

-- 1/2 cup unsweetened cocoa powder
+- ½ cup unsweetened cocoa powder

-- 1 teaspoon baking powder
+- 1 tsp baking powder

-- 1/4 teaspoon baking soda
+- ¼ tsp baking soda

-- 1/2 teaspoon salt
+- ½ tsp salt

-- 1 1/2 cups packed light brown sugar
+- 1½ cups packed light brown sugar

 - 3 large eggs

-- 1 teaspoon pure vanilla extract
+- 1 tsp pure vanilla extract

-- 3 tablespoons all-purpose flour
+- 3 tbsp all-purpose flour

-- 1 tablespoon granulated sugar
+- 1 tbsp granulated sugar

 - 1/2 cup powdered confectioners’ sugar

-In a small bowl, whisk together flour, cocoa powder, baking soda, baking powder, and salt; set aside.
+- In a small bowl, whisk together flour, cocoa powder, baking soda, baking powder, and salt; set aside.

-In a large bowl, whisk eggs, brown sugar, vanilla extract, maple extract, and instant coffee powder just until mixed.
+- In a large bowl, whisk eggs, brown sugar, vanilla extract, maple extract, and instant coffee powder just until mixed.

-Pour chocolate-butter mixture into egg mixture.
+- Pour chocolate-butter mixture into egg mixture.
 Stir to combine.

-Slowly pour dry ingredients into chocolate and egg mixture, stirring after each addition.
+- Slowly pour dry ingredients into chocolate and egg mixture, stirring after each addition.

-Preheat oven to 350 degrees F. Line a baking sheet with parchment paper.
+- Preheat oven to 350°F. Line a baking sheet with parchment paper.

-Roll dough into sugar mixture then place cookies 1 inch apart on a cookie sheet.
+- Roll dough into sugar mixture then place cookies 1 inch apart on a cookie sheet.

-Allow cookies to cool then place in an air-tight container.
+- Allow cookies to cool then place in an air-tight container.